-Jet Set Willy was the first game I ever played, fact.
+Jet Set Willy was the first game I ever played.
 I have lost count of how many times I have read another person from my generation saying the same thing, but it is a lot!

 Designed and developed by Matthew Smith and released in 1984 by Software Projects, Jet Set Willy achieved number one status in the UK sales charts for many months.

 Jet Set Willy is the sequel to the 1983’s Manic Miner, and see’s Miner Willy on a mission to tidy his mansion having hosted a rawkus party.
 Similar to the original game, the objective is to move from room to room, picking up objects, though in Jet Set Willy, players are now free to explore and return to previously visited rooms.

 Controlling Miner Willy is as simple as it gets.
 Left, Right & Jump.
 That’s it.
-You have to navigate stairs occasionally, which Miner Willy automatically navigates when you walk in to them.
+You have to navigate stairs occasionally, which Miner Willy automatically navigates when you walk into them.
 If you want to bypass any stairs, you simply jump straight through them.

 The Jet Set Willy map has 60 locations to explore and is renowned to be hellishly difficult in places.
-Particularly so due to some quirks with the way Miner Willy respawns back in to a room having suffered a fall from a height, only to then be placed in the same position which causes Miner Willy to fall in the first place!
+Particularly so due to some quirks with the way Miner Willy respawns back into a room having suffered a fall from a height, only to then be placed in the same position which causes Miner Willy to fall in the first place!

-To fix the issue the game needed to be reloaded so clear the issues from memory.
+To fix the issue the game needed to be reloaded to clear the issues from memory.
 Ultimately, to resolve the issue a patched version needs to be obtained, or back in the day, POKE code was released to help clear the issue.

-To try to combat the evolving piracy issues of the 1980’s, Jet Set Willy favoured a code card copy protection system.
-This was simply a cassette inlay that when prompted by the game, you use the coordinates displayed on screen and look up the four colours, then enter them at the on-screen prompt.
+To try to combat the evolving piracy issues of the 1980s, Jet Set Willy favoured a code card copy protection system.
+This was simply a cassette inlay that when prompted by the game, you use the coordinates displayed on the screen and look up the four colours, then enter them at the on-screen prompt.